ustwo/architecture-kata-2025/adr/004-confidence-based-grading-process.md

 Certifiable is incorporating AI to assist in grading while maintaining accuracy and fairness.
 A key challenge is determining when AI can autonomously grade an exam response versus when human intervention is required.
 This ADR defines how confidence levels guide the grading process and provides a cost analysis of AI-assisted grading.

+Please see the [ADR on correctness scoring](/adr/002-scoring-thresholds.md) for more detail on this facet of scoring that corresponds to the confidence scoring described here.

 ## Decision

 The grading system assigns two key scores to each answer: